We teach, learn, lead and serve, connecting people with the University of Wisconsin, and engaging with them in transforming lives and communities.

 Door County Fair Logo

-Mark your calendars … future Fair dates:
+Mark your calendar … future Fair dates:

 • 2025 DOOR COUNTY FAIR – AUGUST 13-17